amywang23/TravelDeeply/README.md

 7. For more ways to test API endpoints, refer to [this link](https://hackernoon.com/how-to-easily-use-curl-for-http-requests-db3249c5d4e6).

+8. OPTIONAL: Follow the extra instructions[below](#eslint) for instructions to run ESLint.

 #### MongoDB Setup

 1. Sign in to MongoDB [here](https://account.mongodb.com/account/login).
 Use the username and password under the MongoDB entry under the Tools page in our Notion.